 A Historically Relevant Book

 Leaving the store, I was as oblivious as the book’s posthumously attributed author about the legacy he had left in the pages of the notebooks he’d filled as a young law student in the courtrooms of King James (in the years the King James Bible was being written).
-Looking back, I can’t say which was a bigger discovery to me, or the more interesting story – the book, or its author?
-My early research revealed my new acquisition was not only historically important, but that it was a book about which other books have been written.
+Looking back, I can’t say which was a bigger discovery–or the more interesting story: the book, or its author?
+My early research quickly revealed my new acquisition was not only historically important, but that it was a book about which other books have been written.

-“Lane’s Reports” (as it is known) is a collection of court reports – in fact, it is the first published cases from England’s Exchequer Court.
-It includes at least one important case that is the acknowledged root precedent case in an important thread of English Common Law – and thus of our own American legal system.
-The author, Richard Lane, was a young law student of a good family name (but no wealth) who would become an eminent professor in the ancient Inns of Law in the oldest part of London – caretakers to the home church of the Templar Knights.
+“Lane’s Reports” (as it is known) is a set of court case reports – in fact, it is the first published case law from England’s Exchequer Court.
+As such, it is a member of the family of root-precedent documents of English Common Law –and thus of our own American legal system.
+The author, Richard Lane, was a young law student of a good family name (but no wealth) who would rise to become an eminent professor in those same ancient Inns of Law in the oldest part of London – caretakers to the home church of the Templar Knights.

 Richard Lane, the “Lost Lord Keeper”

-Later called to the service of his embattled King in the rising strife that became the English Civil War, Richard Lane was an outsider to the aristocracy.
-But he was capable, and rose through merit and courage to the highest role a non-royal could hold in the 1600s monarchy of England.
-He became a Knight, and then the Lord Baron of the Courts Exchequer.
-Finally, he was made First Lord of the Privy Council and Lord Keeper of the Great Seal of England.
+Later called to the service of his embattled King (Charles I) in the rising strife that became the English Civil War, Richard Lane was an outsider to the aristocracy.
+But he was capable, and as England tumbled into Civil War, he rose through merit and courage to the highest role a non-royal could hold in the monarchy.
+He became a knight, and then the Lord Baron of the Courts Exchequer.
+Finally, he was made Lord Keeper of the Great Seal of England, and the first lord of the king’s Privy Council.

 In trying to determine the location of his grave, I came to realize no official record of his fate exists.
 Ironically, that’s where the story truly begins.